 Some feedback reports require certain pieces of information about the student.
 In particular, the date of birth is used to determine their chronological age which is then compared to the student's spelling age.
 If you do not provide the student's date of birth, or do not provide it within a reasonable level of accuracy (the specific date is not relevant, but it does need the correct month and year), you will not be able to use that feedback function within Steps or StepsWeb.
 However, in all other respects, the programme will fully function and, accordingly, you do not need to enter the student's date of birth to use Steps or StepsWeb.

-No data collected for StepsWeb is used for any purpose other than running StepsWeb by The Learning Staircase.
+Device data collected by StepsWeb is only used for running and analysing StepsWeb, and analysing traffic, by The Learning Staircase.
 No adverts are allowed on StepsWeb or its associated websites.
-No data or information collected by StepsWeb or its associated websites is given or sold to any third party.
+No personal data or information collected by StepsWeb or its associated websites is given or sold to any third party.
 A Parent can only view the results of the students they have set up on their account.
-Teachers can only view the results of students within the school account for which their Administrator has granted them authority to do so.
+Teachers can only view the results of students within the school account as authorised by the Root Administrator.
 There is no other opportunity for any user to view any data of another user.

 All Supervisor account passwords are hashed for security reasons.
 Please choose your password carefully and keep it secure to prevent unauthorised access.
 We take no responsibility for anything that happens to your data or your account set-up if you divulge your password or choose one with weak security.